Students With Disabilities

 - Follow up to coordinate your accommodation request between your ASAC counselor, the AU Abroad office, and the site coordinator overseas

 ResourcesThe AU Abroad office can advise you on your study abroad options and help you find the right program for your major and personal goals.
-The AU Abroad office is located in the Rockwood building (to the left of Public Safety by the south side shuttle stop).
-Tel: 202-885-1320 or firstname.lastname@example.org
+Tel: 202-885-1320 or email@example.com

 The Academic Support and Access Center (ASAC) supports the academic development and educational goals of all American University students and is committed to providing access for individuals with disabilities within the university's diverse community.